yvaishalirao/whatraworkshop/README.md

 Once you perform git add and git commit , git push would be the 3rd step.
 > git push origin branch_name

+## BRANCHES:
+Branches in Git are like parallel versions of your project.
+They allow you to work on different tasks , features or experiments without affecting the main project.

+-To check all available branches:
+> git branch

+- To check remote branches
+> git branch -r

+- To create new branch
+> git branch new_branch_name

+- To move to another branch
+> git checkout branch_name